PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 rank-four source guard for Dequantize and the no-secondary-post-adapter guard for Slice/Split are explicit family sets.
 Add remains separate because it recursively validates bounded leaf plans.
-These staged declarative changes reduced `nhwc_concat_quantized_layout.py` from 1,549 to 986 lines without changing the ordered pass contract or the legacy fallback boundary.
+These staged declarative changes keep `nhwc_concat_quantized_layout.py` materially below its original 1,549 lines without changing the ordered pass contract or the legacy fallback boundary.

 Candidate acceptance is also declarative.
 Each family now records allowed and required input kinds, minimum arity, exact-count constraints, and whether